 Fly ash bricks are unconventional bricks manufactured from industrial wastes such as fly ash, cement, sand/stone dust.
-These types of bricks are nowadays used in worldwide with gaining its popularity over clay bricks.
+These types of bricks are nowadays used worldwide with gaining popularity over clay bricks.

-The appearance of fly ash bricks is very attractive due to its pleasing color like cement, uniform size, and smooth finish.
+The appearance of fly ash bricks is very attractive due to their pleasing color like cement, uniform size, and smooth finish.
 Due to uniform size, mortar required for walls and plastering reduces almost by 40-50%.

 The compressive strength of fly ash bricks is very high (9-10 N/mm2).
 Due to high strength no breakages/wastages during transport and handling.
 The lower thickness of joints and plaster reduces cracking in plaster.